mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 A Go source file contains a package clause, followed by zero or more import declarations, followed by zero or more package-level declarations.
+Package clauses and import declarations are described in the "Package" section.

 A package-level declaration is a declaration of a package constant, variable, type, function, or method.
 All of these begin with a keyword which is one of `const`, `var`, `type`, or `func`.
 These declarations can appear in any order.
-These are the only statements that can appear outside of functions.
+They are the only statements that can appear outside of functions.
 This precludes use of the `:=` operator and non-declaration statements, like `if` and `for`, outside of functions.

-Package-level names that start uppercase are "exported".
-This means that other packages that import the package can access them.

 Types follow variable and parameter names, separated by a space.
-For example, `var score int8`.
+For example, `var score int`.

 Semicolons are not required, but can be used to place multiple statements on the same line.